 Phenol is a well-recognized neurolytic agent that may serve as another useful tool in the pain specialist’s armamentarium.
 Data for its use are quite limited but are most encouraging for spasticity and end-stage cancer.
 Future large-scale trials should focus on the role of phenol neurolysis in spasticity management, and also investigate its cost-effectiveness compared to other available treatment options.

 Phenol was once widely used for pain control.
-However with the availability of better and safer agents, its use has declined.
-Phenol is primarily used by the pain specialist, anethesiologist and the radiologist.
-However, the nurse must monitor the patient during injection and post procedure.
+However, with the availability of better and safer agents, its use has declined.
+Phenol is primarily used by the pain specialist, anesthesiologist, and the radiologist.
+If phenol is used, the interprofessional team of the clinician, nurse, and pharmacist must be aware of the correct dosing and expected toxicity.
+The nurse must monitor the patient during injection and post-procedure.
+The pharmacist must confirm correct dosing.
+If there are complications, the interprofessional clinical team needs to be made aware of concerns quickly.
 While phenol is safe, there are reports about paralysis, hypotension, and apnea following the injection.
-Its efficacy as a pain relieving agent also vary depending on the concentration used and volume.
+Its efficacy as a pain-relieving agent also varies depending on the concentration used and volume.
+As such, for the best outcomes, an interprofessional team approach will lead to the best outcomes.

 |||MAHER RM, Relief of pain in incurable cancer.
 Lancet (London, England).
 1955 Jan 1 [PubMed PMID: 13222840]|